 - 4th U.S. census was conducted officially on 7 August.
 The population of 23 states was 9,638,453 (an increase of 33.1% since 1810).
 The population of major cities: New York = 123,706; Philadelphia = 63,802; Baltimore = 62,738; Boston = 43,298.

-- Missouri Compromise: Maine admitted to U.S. as free state; Missouri to be admitted to Union in 1821 as slave state.
+- In the Missouri Compromise, Maine was admitted to the U.S. as free state, while Missouri was to be admitted in 1821 as a slave state.